 Though we participate in the cultural celebration, of mall shopping, ordering online, baking lemon bars and gingerbread, practicing carols around the piano and even acting out plays, we try to resist the pressure of what we’re supposed to do…what television, culture, Pinterest, tells us would make a perfect Christmas.

 Instead, we enjoy the little things, the day-to-day things, the things that happen because we really want to do them.

 Where I am prepared to roast a turkey, my husband asks if we can simplify: turkey bacon and baked potatoes?
 Uh, no. Can’t do Christmas that simply.

-Where I like shopping to fill the underside of the tree, my husband would rather buy one gift, and not place it under the tree…because he would rather not decorate a tree.
-You can’t accuse him of complicating Christmas.
+Where I like packages to fill the underside of the tree, my husband would rather buy one gift, and not place it under the tree…because he would rather not decorate a tree.
+(You can’t accuse him of complicating Christmas.)

-I’ll certainly do better than that.
-But for Christmas day simplicity, I won’t make a meal on that day.
-We’ll happily be rewarming leftovers, so I can snuggle in my new robe, split open the binding on my new book and sit satisfied by the lit tree with a box of Sweet Georgia Browns.
+For Christmas Day simplicity, I won’t make a meal on that day.
+We’ll happily be rewarming leftovers, so I can snuggle in my new robe, split open the binding on my new book, and sit satisfied by the lit tree with a box of Sweet Georgia Browns.